anonimoustt/anonymous1/README.md

 # Introduction

-In this research, we have proposed a text classification method that computes the probability scores of the target topics of the short text corpus, specifically conversation texts.
-The typical text classification state-of-the-art requires the trained model, training data, human opinion, and large corpus to perform inference efficiently.
-Our Proposed approach is independent of these requirements.
-We have used the Sentence Transformer to gain the embeddings.
-We have leveraged other embedding methods, such as Word2Vec, and Fast Text, and compared the model performance with our approach.
-Further, we make a comparison with the zero-shot and few-shot models.
-In our experiment, we use two benchmarks: daily dialog {Lhoest_Datasets_A_Community_2021} and dialog sum {chen-etal-2021-dialogsum} data.
-The empirical outcomes depict that our model outperforms the traditional text classification techniques.
+In this research, we present a groundbreaking short text classification method for digital forensic analysis that effectively computes probability scores for target topics within a corpus of conversational texts.
+Unlike traditional state-of-the-art text classification methods, which depend on a trained model, extensive training data, human input, and a large corpus for efficient inference, our innovative approach operates independently of these constraints.
+We leverage the Sentence Transformer to generate high-quality embeddings and rigorously compare our model's performance with other embedding techniques, such as Word2Vec and Fast Text.
+Moreover, we evaluate our method against zero-shot and few-shot models.
+Our experiments involve two authoritative benchmarks: Daily Dialog {Lhoest_Datasets_A_Community_2021} and Dialog Sum {chen-etal-2021-dialogsum} data.
+The empirical results unequivocally demonstrate that our model outperforms traditional text classification techniques, confirming its effectiveness in this domain.
 # Data
 The dialog sum {chen-etal-2021-dialogsum} data are available at: